mathigon/textbooks/content/polygons-and-polyhedra/content.md

 ::: column.grow
 We say that a polygon is [__concave__](gloss:concave) if it has a section that “points inwards”.
-You can imagine that is part has [“caved in”](target:cave).
+You can imagine that this part has [“caved in”](target:cave).
 Polygons that are _not_ concave are called [__convex__](gloss:convex).

 There are two ways you can easily identify concave polygons: they have at least